UlyssesZh/UlyssesZh.github.io/_posts/2025-01-09-github-homework.md

 Besides violation of the TOS, the instructors may also be **forcing students to do harm to their own**.
-One common example is that
+One example is that
 some instructors force the names of the repositories that students create for homework, and the repositories must be under the account of the student (so no designated GitHub organization for that).
-However, the names of the repositories under the same account must be unique, which means that students will have to delete or rename their old repositories.
+However, the names of the repositories under the same account must be unique, which means that students may have to delete or rename their old repositories.
 This definitely is doing harm to the account as well as the community because it breaks the links to the old repositories, and students have to do this because their grades are at stake.